‘Cheaters will continue to cheat’: Some of the best comments on seattletimes.com this week

 Train tracks on the I-90 floating bridge?
 Sound Transit is building them now.

 “So great to see this progress!
-It’s going to be really different in a few years when we have real mass transit to the east side, Northgate, Shoreline, Lynnwood, etc. ” — marine_vet (July 24)
+It’s going to be really different in a few years when we have real mass transit to the Eastside, Northgate, Shoreline, Lynnwood, etc. ” — marine_vet (July 24)

 King County Board of Health to examine recent sewage spill that closed beaches around Puget Sound